swift-lang/swift-k/docs/nerscdoc.md

 #### When to use Swift/K vs Swift/T
 Use Swift/T if:
 * your tasks are short (seconds to subseconds)
-* your workflow fits well into a single PBS allocation
+* your workflow fits well into a single scheduler (e.g., PBS) job
 * you can optionally link your application code against the Swift/T framework.

 Use Swift/K if: